 IPF isn’t the only condition that can make breathing more difficult.
-Read about the difference between IPF and COPD.
+Get informed about the differences between IPF and chronic obstructive pulmonary disease (COPD).

 Doctors may look at several potential causes when diagnosing pulmonary fibrosis.
 These can include:

 - environmental exposures, such as pollution and toxins

 - radiation therapy

 However, in the majority of pulmonary fibrosis cases, doctors aren’t able to identify a cause.
 If they’re unable to find a cause, the disease will be labeled idiopathic.

 Genetic factors may play some role in the development of pulmonary fibrosis and IPF, but it’s rare for these conditions to occur in more than one member of the same family.
 Discover other risk factors for IPF here.